Recording Icecast livestreams, a foolproof method.

 I considered trying to use the command tool Streamripper.
 However, as far as I can tell, it hasn’t updated since 2008.
 That normally wouldn’t matter, but it hasn’t been updated to support recording secure HTTPS streams.
 That made it useless for my purposes since every stream I was interested in was HTTPS.

-Finally, I discovered FFMPEG.
-I was already familiar with it but did not realize it had this ability.
-If you’re not familiar with FFMPEG, it’s a command line tool that can manipulate audio in video in almost limitless ways.
-However, it requires extensive Googling skills to find the series of commands that will accomplish what you want.
+Finally, I discovered a way to do this on the command line.
 Thankfully, the way to record is a one-liner.
 You’ll just need the direct url to the stream.
 Let’s use a local station, WFIU as an example:

 If my 7 year old self would have had this technology, he would have loved it.
 There were certain songs on the radio he would always try to record with Voice Memos, before the days that Spotify and YouTube made music more readily available.